ergor/hsrails/README.md

 Use `/hsrails <multiplier>` to tweak how fast high-speed rails are.
 For permanent change, edit the config file `config.yml` in `plugins/HsRails/`.
 Multiplier must be between 0 and 8.

+Note: there seems to be a game limitation for speed but not momentum, and it seems to be around multiplier of 4x.
+Multipliers higher than 4x usually result in increased momentum, but not higher top speeds.
+That means the carts will coast for longer, even though they appear to have the same top speed.

 #### Design considerations